Q. What is Amazon Virtual Private Cloud (Amazon VPC)?

 - Customer Gateway: Your side of a VPN Connection.

-- Router: Routers interconnect Subnets and direct traffic between Internet Gateways, Virtual Private Gateways, NAT instances and Subnets.
+- Router: Routers interconnect Subnets and direct traffic between Internet Gateways, Virtual Private Gateways, NAT gateways and Subnets.

 - Peering Connection: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.